safespring/docs/content/backup/faq.md

 IBMs official stance on the issue is that they will have a working client "within 6 months of the release", but it usually is faster than that.

+## What ports need to be opened in the firewall?

+During the installation, platforms with TBMR will want to make a https call to get a license for TBMR, so tcp/443 needs to be open until the installation is done, then during backups and schedule calls, only tcp/1600 outwards.
+All TSM communication is always initiated by the client to our server, no inbound ports need to be configured, so installation and operations behind NAT are ok.

 ## What known issues are there with the clients and the services on top of TSM?

 * You currently can't take backups of files with dates outside 1970-Jan-1 00:00 and 2105-Feb-07.
 TSM uses 0 to represent both the date 1970-Jan-1 00:00 but also to mark expired files in the inventory, so files before that have undefined date stamps.